 Heat impact: resistant, but not invincible

-Marble handles heat better than quartz or laminate — hot pans rarely crack it — but thermal shock is still possible.
+Marble handles heat better than quartz or laminate, but thermal shock is still possible.
 Repeated heat exposure can create faint rings or micro-fractures.
 A trivet is always safer than direct placement.

 Knife scratches: softer stone means visible marks